kettanaito/react-advanced-form/docs/hoc/createField.md

 })(Checkbox);
 ```

-> **Note:** `mapPropsToField` should return the *whole* props Object.
+> **Note:** `mapPropsToField` should return the *whole* props Object for the Field registration.
 Make sure to include `...props`.

 ### `enforceProps`
-Use this option to return the props to override the native field's props when necessary.
+This option allows to provide an Object of props which will override the Field's registration record within the form.

 ```jsx
 import React from 'react';